 Animal assisted therapy

 Animals enrich our lives.
 Denver Pet Partners enhances lives and promotes the human-animal bond through animal assisted patient visitation therapy at Swedish through trained Animal Assisted Therapy (AAT) handler teams.
 Are you and your pet interested in becoming animal assisted therapy volunteers at Swedish?
-Visit Denver Pet Partners online or email Susan Horecki, executive director, or Linda Forsyth, Swedish team lead, for more information.
+Visit Denver Pet Partners online for more information.

 Cancer resource center

 Do you have a heart to serve others during a crisis situation?
 If so, consider becoming a Chaplain Volunteer.
-At Swedish, our Chaplaincy team works directly with patients and their families dealing with life altering situations and diagnoses.
+Chaplains are here to provide support to patients and their families dealing with life altering situations and diagnoses.
 They are here to provide support, comfort and faith during these difficult and stressful times.
-We are looking for volunteers who are willing to do routine visits and respond to emergencies when a Chaplain is needed.
-This position is primarily for weekday evenings beginning at 4:00pm and volunteers must be on-call overnight during the week for emergencies.
+We are looking for volunteers who are willing to do routine visits and respond to emergencies.
+This position is primarily for weekday evenings beginning at 4 p.m. and on overnight call during the week.
 Candidates must be able to volunteer at least once a month and there is no limit to how many times a month you can sign up.
 To apply, please contact our director of chaplaincy, Gina Graves.

 Looking for dynamic volunteers to assist in our GI lab!
 Primary responsibilities include assessing unit nutrition needs, complete the order form and fax or take down to food and nutrition services, stock patient refreshment area and linen in rooms, maintain inventory of patient discharge folders, stuff folder, assemble scope ID tags, and store folders and report need to order folders and contents as necessary.
 Assist with wipe down and make carts after out-patient leaves.
 Escort patients and family members to and from waiting room and transport discharged patients down to valet by wheelchair or escort the ambulatory patient.
 Answer phones and miscellaneous office and filing duties.
 Positions available on Tuesdays, Wednesdays and Thursday mornings.

-Swedish Medical Center has the expertise and experience to treat emergency patients with the most complicated illnesses and injuries at our Englewood location as well as our Swedish Southwest Emergency Room.
+Swedish Medical Center has the expertise and experience to treat emergency patients with the most complicated illnesses and injuries at our Englewood location as well as our Southwest Emergency Department and Belmar Emergency Department.
 Our experts treat nearly 70,000 patients annually, and our volunteers are an integral part of the process.
-Working with our ER personnel in non-clinical capacities, our volunteers enhance patients' visits.
+Working with our ED personnel in non-clinical capacities, our volunteers enhance patients' visits.
 Volunteer positions are available seven days a week 8:00am - 10:00pm.

 Multi-trauma unit meal pals